microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 ![Join a Channel meeting](images/wth-kickoff-meeting-join-button.jpg)

 This can be tricky as most Teams users are used to clicking the "Join Teams Meeting" button in their Outlook calendar invite.
-Congratulate all attendees when they join the meeting for completing their first challenge:  Finding the kick off meeting!
+Congratulate all attendees when they join the meeting for completing their first challenge:  Finding the kick off meeting.

-**Note:** It is important for the Lead Coach to start the kick-off meeting ahead of the start time.
+**NOTE:** It is important for the Lead Coach to start the kick-off meeting ahead of the start time.
 It is technically possible to have multiple parallel meetings in a channel at the same time.
 If a meeting has not been started, arriving attendees may start their own meeting(s) in the General channel by clicking the "Meet Now" button.
-This can lead to confusion as to which one to join!
+This can lead to confusion as to which one to join.

 #### Welcomes & Intros